Day 139

 1 Samuel 3

 I long to hear God’s voice more clearly.
 As I look at 1 Samuel chapter 3, God started speaking to Samuel when he was a child.
 Maybe I would hear God more if my head was not so cluttered with so many things.
 Samuel didn’t have life’s usual distractions.
-He had less of the world and more of God.
+He had less of the world and much more of God.

 Verse of the Day